Hawthorne001/dynamics365smb-docs/business-central/save-business-contacts-to-outlook.md

   - Contacts that don't have an email address are always ignored.
   - If a contact with the same email address is found in Outlook, it's assumed to be the same contact and isn't copied again or overwritten in Outlook.
   - If you changed the email address of a contact in Business Central, it will be considered a new contact and created as a duplicate contact in Outlook the next time you synchronize.
-  - If the contact has already been saved to Outlook and you modified any other fields for that contact in Business Central, those changed fields won't be saved to Outlook the next time you synchronize.
+  - If the contact is already saved to Outlook and you modified any other fields for that contact in Business Central, those changed fields aren't saved to Outlook the next time you synchronize.
-  - If you deleted a contact in Outlook, but kept it in Business Central, the contact will be recreated in Outlook the next time you synchronize.
+  - If you deleted a contact in Outlook, but kept it in Business Central, the contact is recreated in Outlook the next time you synchronize.

 - Choosing which contacts to synchronize